 Mouse use characteristics

 Invented in the ’60s, the mouse is still widely used for pointing and selecting in desktop environments.
-Even after the wide public acceptation with the launch of the Apple Macintosh in 1983, the device hasn’t changed much.
-The ball underneath is indeed an optical transmitter now, but mainly design and function remain the same.
+Even after the wide public acceptance following the launch of the Apple Macintosh in 1983, the device hasn’t changed much.
+The ball underneath is indeed become an optical transmitter, but most design and functional features remain the same.

 Until recent years, mouse tracking has been used to gather information on the interaction of a user with a web interface.
-Most data collected was used to improve design and site interaction.
-Research in the past years has made it possible to analyze behavior.
-Used conventional, a mouse interaction provides proprioceptive feedback through grasping and visual feedback via the stimulus presented on the computer system’s display.
+In the past, most data collected was used to improve design and site interaction.
+However, research in the past few years has made it possible to analyze behavior.
+Used conventionally, a mouse interaction provides proprioceptive feedback through grasping and visual feedback via the stimulus presented on the computer system’s display.
 Based on Fitt’s law and the Accot-Zhai steering law, mouse movement analysis can predict behavior and indicate the identity of the user.

 The conventional mouse is enough to “capture” the natural behavior of a user.
-No additional hardware is required.
+With this, no additional hardware is required.

 If used as an additional layer of security in authentication, the mouse use characteristics are not reliable enough.
 The behavior traits must be paired with other, more secure factors.

-Another drawback of the mouse use is the limitation to a desktop environment.
-If users are switching devices, the technique is redundant.
+Another drawback of mouse use is the limitation to a desktop environment.
+If users are switching devices, like mobile, the technique is redundant.